Scorgan01/JuncTekBM-to-N2k/README.md

 # JuncTekBM-to-N2k
-Reads JuncTek KH-F series battery monitor data from its RS485 interface and converts it to NMEA2000.
+Reads JuncTek KH-F and KL-F series battery monitor data from its RS485 interface and converts it to NMEA2000.
 Designed for M5Stack Atom Lite ESP32 processor + Tail485 and CAN modules.

 Creates NMEA 2000 PGNs